teilWERK/ewindow.org/index.md

 title: THE ELECTRONIC WINDOW
 layout: default
 ---

-# EWindow is a TECHNOLOGICAL DEVICE
-# for a NEW REVOLUTIONARY __Social Network__

 ![R84 EWINDOW](images/R84 EWINDOW.png)

-The EWindow is an electronic window open 24 hours a day on another space, as if it were the extension of the room, allowing a two-way audio video communication in real time.
+The EWindow is an electronic window open 24 hours a day on another space, as if the 2 windows were the extension of each room to the otherone, it allows a two-way audio video communication in real time.

 It has basic user interface and it doesn’t have mouse, keyboard, or other functions.
 It’s just a “window" in a wall.